 The Body Ecology Diet Sea Vegetables- Dulse, Wakame, Kombu, and Other Nutrition Rich Gifts from the Sea

-78One of the components of the Body Ecology Diet is adding nutrient rich sea vegetables, sometimes called seaweeds, to our diets.
+One of the components of the Body Ecology Diet is adding nutrient rich sea vegetables, sometimes called seaweeds, to our diets.
 Sea vegetables are a surprisingly great source of vitamins and minerals.
+Other recommendations of the BED include mineral rich salts, and beneficial grains—quinoa, amaranth, millet, and buckwheat, which I have also written about.

-I have previously written a hub outlining the basics of The Body Ecology Diet (BED).
+I have previously written an article outlining the basics of The Body Ecology Diet (BED).
 This diet plan seeks to restore health through good nutrition, rebalancing the body’s internal environment.
 Weight loss is a pleasant side effect to the BED.
 The cover of The Body Ecology Diet carries this statement: “A must-read for anyone who wants to be healthy or who is exhausted, overweight or has digestive problems, candida, viral infections, cancer or neurological disorders such as ADD, Autism, Alzheimer’s, and Multiple Sclerosis.”

 Alarmingly Low Levels of Nutrients in our Soil and Foods